AnouchkaDESMETTRE/HydrogenProject/README.md

+This README documents our review of the article "Absorption and desorption of hydrogen in long metal hydride tank equipped with phase change material jacket" (Rabienataj Darzi et al., International Journal of Hydrogen Energy, April 2016) and outlines our project plan to model similar aspects of hydrogen storage.

 #  Review of "Absorption and desorption of hydrogen in long metal hydride tank equipped with phase change material jacket"

 The article titled "**Absorption and desorption of hydrogen in long metal hydride tank equipped with phase change material jacket**" was published in the International Journal of Hydrogen Energy in **April 2016** and was authored by **A. Ali Rabienataj Darzi, H. Hassanzadeh Afrouzi, A. Moshfegh, and M. Farhadi**.
 We are reviewing this study to understand its findings for application in our own research or project.